asherk7/asherk7/README.md

 ### 👋 Hi, I’m Asher Khan

 - 🎓 I'm a 4th-year Software Engineering student at [McMaster University](https://www.mcmaster.ca/)
-- 🧠 I'm passionate about Machine Learning, Data Science, and Deep Learning, and I'm currently exploring different types of Neural Networks, Transformers, and their architectures
+- 🧠 I'm passionate about Machine Learning, and I specialize in Computer Vision.
+Right now, I'm exploring the field of Computer Vision and learning more about the fundamental architectures and how they apply to industry applications.
-- 💼 Previously: SWE Co-op @ Ericsson, MLE Intern @ Blue Guardian
+- 💼 Previously: ML @ zofiQ, AI SWE Co-op @ Ericsson, MLE Intern @ Blue Guardian

 ### 🌱 Let’s Connect